-Pursuant to the California Environmental Quality Act (CEQA), the proposed project was circulated to all interested parties and responsible agencies for review and no significant issues were raised.
-(See Exhibit F - Environmental Review Referrals.)
-A Negative Declaration has been prepared for approval as the project will not have a significant effect on the environment.
+Pursuant to the California Environmental Quality Act (CEQA), the proposed project was circulated to all interested parties and responsible agencies for review and comment and no significant issues were raised.
+(See Exhibit F- Environmental Review Referrals.)
+A Negative Declaration has been prepared for approval prior to action on the map itself as the project will not have a significant effect on the environment.
 (See Exhibit E - Negative Declaration.)
+Conditions of approval reflecting referral responses have been placed on the project.
+(See Exhibit C - Conditions of Approval.)

-PM PLN2014-0014 Staff Report March 19, 2015 Page 4
+PM PLN2015-0005 Staff Report June 4, 2015 Page 4